ashwinboinala/snowflake-sendemail/README.md

     - Select Python version I am using Python3.7.
     - Click on Create, this will create a new layer.

-5) Create new Lambda function and attach layer.
+5) Create new Lambda function.

 - Create new Python Lambda function.